Skip to main content

 Method

-3. Heat the milk in a small pan or microwave until just warm (not hot).
+3. In a small pan or microwave warm your milk until just warm and not too hot.

-4. Make a well in the centre of your flour mixture and pour in the warmed milk, butter and egg.
-Mix on medium speed for about 5 minutes until the dough comes together.
-It should be slightly sticky but still hold its shape.
-If mixing by hand, combine ingredients in a bowl, then knead on an oiled surface for 5-10 minutes.
+4. Make a well in the centre of your flour mixture and then pour in the warmed milk, butter and egg.
+Start the mixer on a medium speed and continue mixing for around 5 minutes until the dough has come together.
+You want it to be a little sticky but to still hold together.
+If you are not using a mixer, combine all the ingredients together in a bowl using your hands, then tip dough out onto an oiled worksurface and knead for 5-10 minutes.

-5. Lightly oil a clean bowl with flavourless oil (like rapeseed).
-Place the dough in the bowl, cover and leave in a warm place until doubled in size (approximately 1 hour).
+5. Lightly oil a clean bowl with a flavourless oil (like rapeseed), pop the dough in the bowl, cover with a clean tea towel and place somewhere warm to prove until it has risen and doubled in size (approximately 1 hour).

 6. Line a large baking tray with baking paper.

-7. After proving, turn the dough onto a work surface and fold it in on itself repeatedly for about 30 seconds to remove excess air.
-Divide into 8 equal pieces.
+7. When the dough has finished proving tip onto a work surface and repeatedly fold in on itself for about 30 seconds to knock out the air.
+Then divide the dough into 8 pieces.

-8. Roll each piece of dough into a sausage shape and place on the lined tray, leaving small gaps between each bun.
-Cover loosely and leave in a warm place until doubled in size (approximately 45 minutes).
+8. Roll each piece of dough into a sausage shape and place in the lined tin, you want there to be a little gap between each bun.
+Loosely cover the tray and leave to prove somewhere warm until they have doubled in size (approximately 45 minutes).

-9. Preheat your oven to 180°C fan.
-Once the buns have risen, brush the tops with milk and bake for 12-15 minutes until golden.
-Transfer to a wire rack to cool completely.
+9. While they are proving, preheat your oven to 180° fan.
+Once you are happy with the rise, brush the top of each bun with some milk and put in the oven to bake for 12-15 minutes, until the rolls are golden.
+Transfer to a wire rack to cool.

-12. These buns are best enjoyed fresh.
-Unfilled buns can be made a day ahead and stored in an airtight container, or frozen for up to 3 months.
+12. These buns are best enjoyed fresh but the unfilled buns can be made the day before and stored in an airtight container or frozen for 3 months.

 You can also play around with other flavoured yogurts for the filling.
-Our blueberry yogurt or lemon curd yogurt are especially delicious!
+Our blueberry or lemon curd yogurt is especially delicious!

 Share Yeo's Recipes